ongov/Digital-Service-Standard/README.md

 In the early stages of development:

-* set high targets for how many people use the digital service
+* plan to increase how many people use the digital service
 * understand other channels that the service is delivered through
 * describe the data collected on other channels and how usage data is collected for each